medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 Content in this IG can be downloaded in npm format under [Download](https://medcomfhir.dk/ig/MedComHomeCareObservations/downloads.html).
 This can be used to validate locale FHIR profiles against.

 ## Documentation
-On the [introduction page for HomeCareObservations](https://medcomdk.github.io/dk-medcom-homecareobservations/) the following documentation can be found:
+On the [introduction page for HomeCareObservations](https://medcomdk.github.io/dk-medcom-homecareobservations/) the following documentation can be found: æ
 * Clinical guidelines
 * Use cases